DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ## General information about the international relocation payment

-Further information for trainees and teachers
+Further information for trainees and teachers.

 ### Protect yourself from fraud